We don't mean to be nosy, but how old are your shrubs?

 Snow, ice, bitter wind, scorching sun, drought — all wear down a shrub over time.

-How To Keep Shrubs Healthy
+How to Keep Shrubs Healthy

 Most shrubs don’t like being sheared into tight boxes or spheres.
 They prefer a looser, more natural pruning.

-“A lot of people think tightly clipped shrubs is what it means to have good landscaping,” Schneider says.
-“But the best pruning, you won’t even really notice.
-Your shrub will just look really good all the time.”
+A lot of people think tightly clipped shrubs makes for good landscaping.
+But the best pruning isn’t really noticeable.
+Your shrub will just look really good all the time.

 Fertilizing When Needed

-“Azaleas and roses really love fertilizer, but evergreens need very little,” he says.
+Different shrubs have different fertilizer needs.
+Azaleas and roses really love fertilizer, for instance, but evergreens need very little.

 Integrated Pest Management